-Adding functionality such as client-side contextualisation could lead to a slippery slope scenario where governments compel companies to push their propaganda or censor fact checks that contradict their messaging.
+Adding functionality such as on-device contextualisation could lead to a slippery slope scenario where governments compel companies to push their propaganda or censor fact checks that contradict their messaging.

 There is a trade-off that needs to be weighed here: is the potential slippery slope more likely than the real and present danger to end-to-end encryption?
 Australia and Vietnam have already attempted to neutralize encryption and India is next in line, using the harms of misinformation as a primary rationale.
 We believe that checks against misinformation could reduce the likelihood that end-to-end encryption is made illegal.

 Technology alone won’t “solve” or “stop” misinformation, and this piece addresses just one part of a single vector in a much larger ecosystem of challenges.
 To significantly alleviate the harms of misinformation, without creating a cure worse than the disease, will involve the careful actions of many stakeholders.
 We believe that this approach of on-device context, harnessing both fact checkers and technology changes, will likely to scale better than either standing alone, without the privacy loss that many other proposals require.